flexprohost/content-ops-starter/content/pages/index.md

           textAlign: center
       type: TitleBlock
     subtitle: ''
     text: "We're your one-stop shop for all your media needs.
 Whether you're a YouTuber, streamer, or a Brand just looking to up your content game, we've got you covered.
-From editing, script writing, thumbnails and sponsorships to Complete Media Management opportunities, our team of experts can help you take your media to the next level.\n\n**- Service Media was founded by:\_Shivamlochan/Zulfiqarr\n\\- Service Media founded on :\_16th june 2024**\n"
+From editing, script writing, thumbnails and sponsorships to Complete Media Management opportunities, our team of experts can help you take your media to the next level.\n\n**- Flexpro was founded by:\_Shivamlochan/Zulfiqarr\n\n\\- Flexpro Media founded on :\_16th june 2024**\n"
     badge:
       label: ''
       color: text-primary